open-telemetry/opentelemetry-specification/specification/glossary.md

 ### SDK Plugins

-Plugins are libraries which extend the OpenTelemetry SDK Examples of plugin interfaces include the `SpanProcessor`, `Exporter`, and `Sampler` interfaces.
+Plugins are libraries which extend the OpenTelemetry SDK.
+Examples of plugin interfaces are the `SpanProcessor`, `Exporter`, and `Sampler` interfaces.

 ### Exporter Library